ArneTillmann/AuDoLab/README.rst

 Stable release
 --------------

-To install AuDoLab, run this command in your terminal:
+To install AuDoLab, run this command in your terminal (bash, PowerShell, etc.), given that you have python 3 and pip installed :

 .. code-block:: console